Best Things to Do in Valencia, Spain

 Old Silk Exchange

-Expect to spend two or three hours at the exchange, between waiting to get in and taking the full tour.
-When standing outside, make sure that you check out the courtyard, which is lined with large orange trees and a fountain.
+Expect to spend two or three hours at the Silk Exchange, between waiting to get in and taking the full tour.
+Before leaving, indulge in the tranquillity of the courtyard, adorned with orange trees and a serene fountain.

-Walk the cobblestone streets of Casco Antiguo (Old Town)
+Walk the cobblestone streets of Ciutat Vella (Old Town)

 Casco Antiguo Old Town